Skip to content

 Anatomy

 Certain foot structures, such as a high arch (pes cavus) or flat feet (pes planus), affect weight distribution, increasing the risk of plantar fasciitis.
+Having tight muscles — specifically the calves — can put more tension on your Achilles tendon.
+This tension can pull on your heel bone, stressing the plantar fascia.

 Footwear